 Considering that headlights can cost anywhere from $200 to well over $1,000, the value this headlight restoration kit offers just can’t be overlooked.
 Set aside an hour for headlight restoration and restore night vision, safety and your vehicle’s appearance.

+Check out all the lighting parts available on NAPA Online or trust one of our 16,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on headlight restoration, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Wikimedia Commons.